dhth/omm/cmd/assets/guide/actions-quick-filtering-via-a-list.md

-You can also choose the prefix you want to filter by with the means of a list, hereby called as the **Quick Filter List**.
-Press `ctrl+p` to open up a set of task prefixes contained in the currently active task list.
+You can also choose the prefix you want to filter by using the **Prefix Selection List**.
+Press `ctrl+p` to open up this list.
 Press `⏎` to pre-populate the task list's search prompt with your selection.

 Try it out now.